rawhasan/wordpress-backup-restore/BACKUP.md

 bash wp-backup.sh
 ```

-3. Output will be a backup archive in:
+3. The backup archive will be saved to:

 ```
 /sites/example.com/backups/